antononcube/Raku-DSL-English-DataQueryWorkflows/README-work.md

 ## Introduction

-This Raku (Perl 6) package has grammar and action classes for the parsing and interpretation of natural language commands that specify data queries in the style of Standard Query Language (SQL) or [RStudio](https://rstudio.com)'s library [`tidyverse`](https://tidyverse.tidyverse.org).
+This Raku (Perl 6) package has grammar and action classes for the parsing and interpretation of natural Domain Specific Language (DSL) commands that specify data queries in the style of Standard Query Language (SQL) or [RStudio](https://rstudio.com)'s library [`tidyverse`](https://tidyverse.tidyverse.org).

-The interpreters (actions) have as targets different programming languages (and packages in them).
+The interpreters (actions) have as targets different programming languages (and packages in them.)

-The currently implemented language-and-package targets are:
+The currently implemented programming-language-and-package targets are:
 Julia::DataFrames, Mathematica, Python::pandas, R::base, R::tidyverse, Raku::Reshapers.

-There are also interpreters to natural languages: Bulgarian, Korean, Russian, Spanish.
+There are also interpreters to natural languages: Bulgarian, English, Korean, Russian, Spanish.

 ------